 All pupils attending SSG schools have the right to receive an education that will provide them every opportunity to flourish.
 To ensure that pupils' learning is not seriously interrupted and their level of attainment affected, regular attendance is necessary.
 Poor or irregular attendance can significantly impact on children's academic progress, their wellbeing and their future life chances.
-SSG schools are committed to working with and supporting parents1 in their legal obligation to ensure that their child attends school regularly and on time.
+SSG schools are committed to working with and supporting parents in their legal obligation to ensure that their child attends school regularly and on time.
 This policy will be tailored for each school in the Group to ensure that parents have accurate information relating specifically to individual schools.

-Date of Review: Lent 2025 Issue Number: 1 Date of Approval: 14 May 2025 Review Due: Lent 2026
+Date of Review: Lent 2025 Date of Approval: 23 June 2025

+Issue Number: 1.1 Review Due: Lent 2026

-1 Education law defines parents as: all natural parents, whether they are married or not; any person who has parental responsibility for a child or young person; and any person who has care of a child or young person i.e. lives with and looks after the child.
+&lt;sup>1 Education law defines parents as: all natural parents, whether they are married or not; any person who has parental responsibility for a child or young person; and any person who has care of a child or young person i.e. lives with and looks after the child.
 In this policy the term 'parent' includes parents, guardians and carers.